 After two hip and two cataract surgeries, no longer well preserved male, in his late-60s, born in the land between the two seas (Schleswig-Holstein).

 Studied Physics in Braunschweig, assistant at the Psychological Institutes of the universities of Braunschweig and Trier, doctoral dissertation in Trier (built and evaluated a graphic programming environment).

 Working for SAP AG, Walldorf, Germany, in the Usability Engineering Center (UEC) since 1993; member of the Product Design Center (PDC) since July 2001, since 2004 User Productivity, since May 2005 User Experience (SAP UX Infrastructure).
 Responsible for the R/3 Style Guide during the first years; later involved in consulting R/3 applications, touch screen applications, and Web applications (for example, 2 years for the SAP Retail Store, including graphic design consulting); co-initiator of the SAP Design Guild, a SAP Website dedicated to graphic and interaction design; working exclusively for the SAP Design Guild since mid-2000; from 2004 on also working for the SAP-internal User Experience site (first in SAPNet, now in the Corporate Portal).
-In 2008, also working for the project "Perceived Performance" (see articles about this topic on the SAP Design Guild).
+In 2008, also working for the project "Perceived Performance".
 This project lasted until about mid 2009.

 See also photos related to conference visits (not from the conferences, but showing the cities...)

 Last revision: 02/20/2017